Skip to main content

 How to create a Unit Test ?

-To create a Unit Test, you need at least one Audio Asset, which you can obtain by using record or import (1) features.
+Your Unit Testss need at least one Audio Asset, which you can obtain by using record or import (1) features.
 Refer to our decicated documentation for more details.

-You can then add your files to the test using the Add to test button (3) or select specific files (4) and add them all at once with the Add selected files button (5).
+You can then add your files to the test using the Add to test button (4a) or select specific files (2) and add them all at once with the Add selected files button (4b).
+If you organized your audio asset files within folders, you can add directly a folder to your test using the Add Folder to Test button (4c).
+Remember that any files in this folder must be transcribed to be use in the test.

-Once your files have been added to the test, you can either proceed to the Next screen (1) or continue editing your tests by playing the audio (2) in order to verify it match exactly matches the transcription (3).
+Once your files have been added to the test, you can either proceed to the Dynamic Slot Values tab (1) or continue editing your tests by playing the audio (2) in order to verify it match exactly matches the transcription (3).

-If your grammar contains any slots, fill the slot values with the Define a dynamic Slot button (2).
-Otherwise, you can proceded directly to the Next screen (1).
+If your grammar contains any slots, fill the slot values with the Define manually a slot button (1).
+You can also import a CSV file containing your Slots values using the Bulk Update Slots button (2).

 image-20251121-143401.png